gsoft-inc/wl-squide/docs/getting-started/default.md

 While Squide remains a great shell for federated applications, as we experimented with new products, we discovered that Squide also **offers** significant **value** for **non-federated** web applications:

-- With the power of [local modules](../reference/registration/registerLocalModules.md) and the [Runtime API](../reference/runtime/runtime-class.md), Squide addresses a long-lasting challenge at Workleap: _How can we effectively enforce the boundaries of a business subdomain in the frontend?_
+- With the power of [local modules](../reference/registration/registerLocalModules.md) and the [Runtime API](../reference/runtime/runtime-class.md), Squide addresses a long-lasting challenge at Workleap: _How can we effectively enforce the boundaries of a business subdomain in the frontend?_ Squide's modular design naturally upholds these boundaries.

 - With Squide, teams can confidently start new products with a simple **monorepo** architecture, knowing that as new members are onboarded, their development **velocity** can **scale** seamlessly by gradually migrating local modules to remote modules without refactoring the core application architecture.